 The Webber Conference Center at the Ocala Campus is ideal for receptions, meetings, banquets and other special events of up to 150 people.
 Our beautiful outdoor patio can be set for weddings and outdoor events.
-Full-service catering is available through the college's own Rosemary and Thyme Catering, or an outside, licensed caterer.
+Full-service catering is available through the college's own Rosemary and Thyme Catering, or our outside preferred partner, a licensed caterer.
 The conference center is available to rent.

 The Klein Conference Center at the Ocala Campus is host to a wide variety of trade shows, conventions, corporate meetings, weddings and social events for groups of 10 to 400.
 This versatile space includes audiovisual capabilities and an equipped catering kitchen.
-Full-service catering is available through the college's own Rosemary and Thyme Catering, or an outside, licensed caterer.
+Full-service catering is available through the college's own

+Rosemary and Thyme Catering, or our outside preferred partner, a licensed caterer.
 The conference center is available to rent.